 - Designed to scale.
 Provided you didn't sign up for a personal Google Voice number, Google Voice scales effortlessly as your business grows.
 Adding new users and numbers is easy and headache-free.

 - Availability.
 Perhaps the greatest drawback of Google Voice is that it's not available everywhere.
-The list of regions in which Google Voice can be used is quite short, and availability tends to be limited even where the service is offered.
+The is quite short, and availability tends to be limited even where the service is offered.